 Simmer Pot Recipes For Fall

 A simmer pot consists of boiling a combination of fruit, herbs, and other spices in water, then reducing it to a low simmer.
 The scented water then evaporates and brings the featured scent into your home.
+Keep adding water as necessary over 3-4 hours.
+Turn the temperature down slightly if the water is on the verge of boiling.

 If the temperature is too low and you don’t see bubbles breaking the water’s surface, turn the temperature up slightly.
 Keep the stove on medium-low heat for a steady simmer.